 First, Gina Foster's corner kick skittered dangerously across the goalmouth but nobody was there to finish for Harvard.
 Then, a poor clearance by a George Mason defender allowed Harvard to bang a shot off the far post.
 The ensuing rebound fell to a Crimson player who could do no better than to blast it over the endline for a goal kick.

-There was more of the same soon after as a pinpoint pass from midfielder Keren Gudeman found Miller racing away from a George Mason defender, but goalkeeper Jamie Pagliarulo came off her line quickly to snuff out the opportunity.
+There was more of the same soon after as a pinpoint pass from midfielder Keren Gudeman found Miller racing away from a George Mason defender, but goalkeeper Jamie Pagliarulo came off her line quickly

 It was Pagliarulo's solid play in the goal which allowed George Mason to escape the first half with the score still knotted at 0-0, but credit must go to the defense as well.